Prabhjot20022008/Induction-Info/README.md

 ---

-## 📅 Day 7 — From Campus Life to Circuit Loops 🎓🔁📡
+## 📅 Day 7 — From Campus Life to Circuit Loops!

 ---